 Here’s what I picture in a newer version: a cabin with five teenagers and demons popping up during an exploration of the grounds.
 This one has so much potential it hurts.

-The movie alien has had quite a few games worthy of our time.
-I just wanted to add this one to the list because its so bad.
+The movie Alien has had quite a few games made since the 80’s.
+I just wanted to add this one to the list because it’s so bad.

 It’s so hard to be mad at this one with the three happy pumpkins at the top of the screen.